Dave Mann — bio

 (Leadership equipping for small group and youth leaders)

 Three high-impact 30 minute training sessions (though longer is good, if there is space for it) that impart an overarching paradigm for intentional disciple-making through small groups — in synch with the intentional plans of the congregation they are a part of.
 This includes effective mobilisation to outreach — but the goal is bigger: Turning members into disciple-making disciples!
-(Resource: Dave as amateur videos of himself giving this training — and can share all notes, so the local church can regularly repeat these 8 key lessons, so they become remembered and applied)
+(Resource: We have videos of Dave giving these 3 brief seminars to small group leaders in a local church – approx 30 mins each, covering 8 key lessons, to enable a REPETITION of this training annually for a few years – the goal being that members become experts in this brief curriculum, so the outcomes uniquely enabled by clarity in these very few and yet specific learning areas can be released.)

 (Leadership equipping for small group and youth leaders)